Room Boxes by Denise Morales

 Now I can finally say that I have completed a miniaturist's room box even if it is only a 1/144th scale piece.
 Maybe one of these years I will get around to creating another one in full scale.
-Kit by Fran Sussman of Some Like it Small.
+This box was a class offered by Fran Sussman of Some Like it Small.

 Here is a closeup of the completed, very detailed and beautiful Cynthia Howe Dutch baby house kit which was the reason for and starting point of the room box.
 My daughter Sage painted the pink roses on the top and drawers of the hutch.

 On the top right is a small cabinet that was converted into a dollhouse and was originally designed by Sherrill Regier.
 Immediately below it was a group project made with instructions from a house kit designed by Pamela Junk.
 To the left is a True 2 Scale micro scale German gingerbread bakery.
 Instead of placing the bakery's interior furnishings inside the structure, they were arranged on rectangular wooden shelves so that they could be easily visible.

 Stacked on top is another Volker Arnold kit, then another Robin Betterley secret book, Frosty, and on the bottom is a room box housing the interior furnishings of a Cynthia Howe kit.